 Alternatively, Exetel is running an introductory offer where you’ll pay $53.99 per month for the first six months, and then $64.99 per month thereafter.

-There’s also Southern Phone, which is running an introductory price that’s a hair more expensive than Exetel at $55 per month, but will last for the first 12 months of your connection.
+There’s also Southern Phone, which has an introductory price that’s a hair more expensive than Exetel at $55 per month, but will last for the first 12 months of your connection.
 After the first year with the provider is over, the plan’s price will increase to $65 per month.

 The fastest NBN 50 plans

 Evening speeds barely matter anymore when it comes to NBN 50 plans, with many providers now all reporting a fast 50Mbps during peak hours.
 Most of these speedy providers have plans priced at $75, but a few are offering introductory discounts for new customers.